ak3dkung/shake-game/README.md

 2. Config SQL in get_team.php (or use other method to get ajax Team of user)

-**remark index.html only run on LINE LIFF can't run on local
+**remark index.html only run on LINE LIFF, can't run on local